-Employee Stock option plan is the plan which gives the opportunity to the employees of the organization for the purchase of shares within a certain period of time at a specified price with certain conditions attached to it and it is for a specific class of employees to retain the employees and to motivate the employees.
+Employee Stock option plan is the plan which gives the opportunity to the employees of the organization for the purchase of shares within a certain period at a specified price with certain conditions attached to it, and it is for a specific class of employees to retain the employees and to motivate the employees.

-Employee Stock Option plan is basically the shares offered to the specific or important employees with certain conditions attached and that are to be followed or agree to be followed before exercising the ESOP option.
-In ESOP, shares are offered generally at the price lower than the market price through which the employees can earn the maximum profit. it is the contract between the company and the employee that gives employee the right to exercise the shares.
-It gives the ownership to the employees in form of shares which motivates them to work better to contribute in the growth of the company.
-ESOP’s are not easily transferrable before the end of the term mentioned for holding and in case of selling the ESOP before the period mentioned the employee needs to take permission from the organization.
+Employee Stock Option Plan is the shares offered to the specific or important employees with certain conditions attached and that are to be followed or agreed to be followed before exercising the ESOP option.
+In ESOP, shares are generally offered lower than the market price through which the employees can earn the maximum profit.
+The contract between the company and the employee gives the employee the right to exercise the shares.
+It gives ownership to the employees in the form of shares, which motivates them to work better to contribute to the company’s growth.
+ESOPs are not easily transferrable before the end of the term mentioned for holding.
+In the case of selling the ESOP before the period said, the employee needs permission from the organization.

 How does It Work?

-- Before offering ESOP to the employees, companies need to draft the ESOP scheme and get it approved from the shareholders in a general meeting.
+- Before offering ESOP to employees, companies need to draft the ESOP scheme and get it approved by the shareholders in a general meeting.

-- If within the time mentioned employee agrees to accept the option then his option to be converted into equity and ESOP are to be granted to the employees.
+- If the employee agrees to accept the option within the time mentioned, then his chance to be converted into equity and ESOP are to be granted to the employees.

 Example of Employee Stock Option Plan

-Z Inc. framed the scheme of the ESOP for the key managerial personnel under which the employees which are eligible shall have to continue the employment agreement for 3 years and after completion of three years the employee can leave and sell the shares.
-ESOP scheme is put before the key managerial personnel and they have given 2 months’ time to decide whether to opt in or not.
-The exercise price was $ 400 and the market price of the shares was $ 500.
-The shares will be issued after one year and employees have 2 months period to decide.
-It is expected that the market price will be $ 1000 after 3 years of the declaration of the scheme.
-Determine how ESOP will be taxed?
+Z Inc. framed the scheme of the ESOP for the key managerial personnel under which the eligible employees shall have to continue the employment agreement for three years.
+After three years, the employee can leave and sell the shares.
+ESOP scheme is put before the key managerial personnel, who have two months to opt-in.
+The exercise price was $ 400, and the market price of the shares was $ 500.
+The shares will be issued after one year, and employees have two months to decide.
+The market price is expected to be $ 1000 after three years of the scheme declaration.
+Determine how ESOP will be taxed.

 Ans.
-ESOP will be taxed in two ways at the time of issue of shares i.e. after 1 year of declaration and they are to be taxed as perquisite under salary.
+ESOP will be taxed in two ways at the time of issuing shares, i.e., after one year of declaration, and they are to be taxed as perquisite under salary.